leawn/python-sudoku/README.md

-## Sudoku Solver: Backtracking
+## Sudoku Solver: Because Even Puzzles Need a Break

-This repository provides a Python implementation of a Sudoku solver using backtracking.
-It solves Sudoku puzzles by trying numbers and backtracking when necessary, ensuring all guesses adhere to Sudoku rules.

-To use the solver, modify `example_board` in `sudoku.py` with a Sudoku puzzle and run the script.
-The program will attempt to solve it and print the solution (if found).
+This solver uses backtracking to solve Sudoku puzzles.
+Think of it as a tireless robot who tries numbers until it finds the right combination.
+No more staring at the grid for hours!
+Let this little program do the heavy lifting for you.
+Just change the `example_board` in `sudoku.py` with your puzzle and let the magic happen.